kinow/autosubmit/docs/source/usage/workflow_recovery/setstatus.rst

     update_list_<expid>_<date>_<time>.txt

-.. note:: A running instance of Autosubmit will check the existance of avobe file after checking already submitted jobs.
+.. note:: A running instance of Autosubmit will check the existence of adobe file after checking already submitted jobs.
     It may take some time, depending on the setting ``SAFETYSLEEPTIME``.

 .. warning:: Keep in mind that autosubmit reads the file automatically so it is suggested to create the file in another location like ``/tmp`` or ``/var/tmp`` and then copy/move it to the ``pkl`` folder.
-Alternativelly you can create the file with a different name an rename it when you have finished.
+Alternatively you can create the file with a different name an rename it when you have finished.